stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/roles.md

 ![image](./images/tenant-operator-sca-overview.png)
 fig 1.
 Shows how SAAP Cluster Admin manages tenants using Tenant Operator

 SAAP Cluster Admin are admins of a cluster.
 They are responsible for the configuration and maintainance of tenants and quotas.
-More more details [SAAP ClusterAdmin](https://docs.cloud.stakater.com/content/sre/authentication-authorization/saap-authorization-roles.html#_1-saap-cluster-admin-sca)
+More details [SAAP ClusterAdmin](https://docs.cloud.stakater.com/content/sre/authentication-authorization/saap-authorization-roles.html#_1-saap-cluster-admin-sca)

 ## Owner